desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 `ns3.example.org` and `ns4.example.org` can distribute its ZSK set to the existing signing parties, in order to join the multi-signer group.

-The Bootstrapping Domains corresponding to the new Child DNS Operator's nameservers are `_boot.ns3.example.org` and `_boot.ns4.example.org`.
+The Signaling Domains corresponding to the new Child DNS Operator's nameservers are `_boot.ns3.example.org` and `_boot.ns4.example.org`.
 In the zones containing these domains, the new Child DNS Operator publishes